bonitasoft/bonita-doc/md/portal-user-case-list.md

 ### Filter by search key

 ::: info
 This feature has been made available in the Community edition since Bonita 2021.1.
-It used to be only available in the Enterprise edition.
 :::

 #### Search keys